SkylineCommunications/dataminer-docs-connectors/connector/doc/Generic_Matrix_Virtualization.md

 - \[VALUE\]: Value of the cell of the triggered column.

 With the **Virtual Input - Default Action** and **Virtual Output - Default Action**, you can select an action that will be executed automatically when a new input or output is added.

+#### Backup Configuration

+The backup will write a file to C\Skyline DataMiner\Documents\Generic Matrix Virtualization + the file name you can configure.
+This action will save the vMatrix Mode, Tieline priority order, TieLine Management Mode, Status Update Mode and Favorable Pathing.
+It will also save/restore data in the Sources, Destinations, Virtual Sources, Virtual Destinations, Source Matrix, Tielines, External Loops,Actions, Label Management tables.

+**Warning:** the backup is not of full restore of an element.
+So it was never designed to create a backup, and use that as a template to create a new element.

 ### Tie Lines Configuration